geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 permalink: /post/june-19th-2019-geomoblon-details
 ---

-The third London #geomob of 2019 will be at 18:30 (as always) on Tuesday the 19th of June, 2019.
+The third London #geomob of 2019 will be at 18:30 (as always) on Wednesday the 19th of June, 2019.

 Our good friends at [Geovation Hub](https://geovation.uk/hub/)